cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ### Data Structures

 We define two types of interchain account packet data the `icaRegisterPacketData` and the `icaExecutePacketData`.
-Each of the packet data has its own data structure.
+Each of the packet data has its data structure.

-Additionally, we define the `icaPacketDataType` that will be used to distinguish between the two type of packets.
+Additionally, we define the `icaPacketDataType` that will be used to distinguish between the two types of packets.

 ```typescript
 enum icaPacketDataType {